junminahn/nginx-sidecar-reverse-proxy/README.md

-# Nginx Sidecar Reverse Proxy
+# NGINX Reverse Proxy Sidecar

-This Helm Chart helps install NGINX Reverse Proxy sidecar against an example Tomcat server in Kubernetes.
+This Helm Chart helps deploy an NGINX Reverse Proxy Sidecar Container for an example Tomcat server in Kubernetes.

 ## Installing the Chart